Huachao/vscode-restclient/README.md

 < ./demo.xml
 ```

-When content type of request body is `multipart/form-data`, you may have the mixed format of the request body like following:
+When content type of request body is `multipart/form-data`, you may have the mixed format of the request body as follows:
 ```http
 POST https://api.example.com/user/upload
 Content-Type: multipart/form-data; boundary=----WebKitFormBoundary7MA4YWxkTrZu0gW